Bureau

 1, 2, 3, 4 or 5?
 Let's talk.

-Reality check: people don’t pay attention to boring
+Reality check: people don’t pay attention to boring.

-Thought experiment: if you wanted to scale up your content operations with loads of synthetic “AI” garbage content, then you’d quickly prove our guiding principle: most of the people you want to reach don’t read, watch or listen to boring.
-They do, of course, read, watch and/or listen.
-But not to boring.
+You, friend, would never do this.
+But entertain the thought experiment: If you wanted to scale up your content operations with loads of synthetic “AI” garbage content, then you’d quickly prove our guiding principle: most people you want to reach don’t read, watch or listen to boring.

 In fact, most audiences don’t care about your “AI” whatever — they care about what’s relevant and interesting to them.
 And, of course, they care about cats!
 “AI” boring stuff won't be interesting to them.
-But synthetic “AI” generated cats will still be, I regret to admit.
-Even early internet GIFs of cats peering through a page blinking will be of interest to audiences throughout internet history.
+But synthetic “AI” generated cats might still be, I regret to admit, given the energy demands of generating all those synthetic cats, based on stolen data from cat artists and cat photographers.
+Not cool!

 Never say you've got something for everyone unless by something you mean cats and by everyone you mean the internet.
 It's how the web works.
+Even early internet GIFs of cats peering through a page blinking will be of interest to audiences throughout internet history.
+See:

 Ironically, we’ve reached a point in the history of the internet where the wisest approach is a return to the fundamentals of being relevant and interesting to the right people.
-Arguably, the key to growth in this climate is focusing on what's real.

 In other words, unless you’re a cat — or maybe a human selling water — “something for everyone” will only get you so far.
-(And even in the water vertical, look no further than LinkedIn's favorite consumer brand, Liquid Death, for proof on how dialed-in and consistently executed voice helps earn attention.)
+(Even in the water vertical, look no further than ad-land LinkedIn's favorite consumer brand, Liquid Death, for proof on how dialed-in and consistently executed voice helps earn attention.
+And yet, Liquid Death exited the UK market after sales failed to, well, make a splash.
+Equally as much, what matters is whose attention you're getting.
+What marketing dudes on LinkedIn think is cool is rarely what your audiences think is cool, unless your audience is marketing dudes.)

 There’s a reason that digital media companies that built their businesses around social media algorithms and massively generic audiences have floundered in the mid-2020s.
 There’s a reason that the digital media ecosystem is splintering like a shattered windshield into niche interest groups, often formed around individual creators people come to identify with.
 There’s a reason once-powerful media outlets and brands stuck in a 2000s or 2010s approach to “content” are struggling to orient themselves in this moment.